marcosav/fermax-blue-intercom/README.md

 -   `--deviceId`: Optional.
 Device ID to avoid extra fetching (requires accessId).
 -   `--accessId`: Optional.
 Access ID(s) to avoid extra fetching (use with deviceId).
 -   `--cache`: Optional.
 Set to False if you don't want to use the cache to save the auth token (enabled by default).
+-   `--reauth`: Optional.
+Use it to just force reauth, when using this option no door will be open, just use it to refresh the token, check your credentials...

 ## Examples